mjaka2000/pass_gen_jk/README.md

 # password-generator-main
-This is password generator web based in indonesian and can modification.
+This is password generator web based
 //--------------------------------------------------------------------//
 follow the instruction on the file.